kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 To improve communication of the client's intended prioritization scheme, this document specifies a new HTTP/2 SETTINGS parameter with the name `SETTINGS_HEADER_BASED_PRIORITY`.
-The value of the parameter MUST be 0 or 1; the initial value is 0.
+The value of the parameter MUST be 0 or 1; the default value is 0.
 Frame-based prioritization is respected when the value is 0, or when the server does not recognize the setting.

 An HTTP/2 client that uses header-based priority SHOULD send a